End-of-life support and information

-Listed below are a range of services that can help people throughout the process of dying and provide support to their family and friends.
+A range of services are available to help people throughout the process of dying, and to support their family and friends.

-- beyondblue − 24-hour telephone counselling service; online and email counselling available 7 days a week.
+- Beyond Blue − 24-hour telephone counselling service; online and email counselling available 7 days a week.
+Call 1300 22 4636.

 - Funeral Directors Australia − Listing of independent funeral directors and information about planning a funeral.

-- Advance Care Planning − Information about planning for your future health care, including advance directives.
+- Advance Care Planning Australia − Information about planning for your future health care, including advance care directives.

-- Dying to Talk − Palliative Care Australia website encouraging Australians to talk about dying; includes a discussion starter.
+- Dying to Talk − Palliative Care Australia website encouraging Australians to talk about dying; includes discussion starters.

-- The GroundSwell Project − Community organisation using creativity to promote resilience and wellbeing throughout all phases of life.
+- The GroundSwell Project − Community organisation promoting resilience and wellbeing throughout all phases of life.

-- Cancer Council Legal and Financial Referral Service − Can connect you with a lawyer or financial adviser if you need professional advice about legal or financial issues; free assistance for eligible clients.
+- Cancer Council − Referral service for people affected by cancer needing professional advice about legal or financial issues; free for eligible clients.
+Call 13 11 20.

-- Public Trustees Australia − Gateway for all public and state trustees in Australia, who can help you prepare a will and manage your finances.
+- Public Trustees in your state or territory − Public and state trustees can help you prepare a will and manage your finances.

-- Talk to the social worker on the palliative care team − The social worker may be able to help you access legal or financial support.
+- The social worker on the palliative care team − May be able to help you access legal or financial support.

 Palliative, respite and other care